raffraffraff/docker-aws-cli/README.md

 This project allows you to build a minimal AWS cli docker container.
 It's much smaller than any other AWS cli docker container I've found.

 ## Why?
 I have a need for a container that does literally _one thing_ with AWS cli as part of my CI pipeline.
 I don't like the fact that this container ends up over 350mb even though it's a single Python module and a docker-entrypoint.sh.
-So I thought I'd try to minimize.
-Also: Why not?
+This process results in an image size of less than 75mb.
+(Also: Why the hell not?)

 ## How?
 1. Pip install AWS cli v2 (Oh yes you _can_!
 See [this](https://github.com/aws/aws-cli/issues/4947#issuecomment-585948174) comment.)